Asset allocation is an important part of investing and one of the few things within your control when it comes to investing.

 Asset allocation refers to the exercise of dividing an investment portfolio among different asset classes.
 It is an investment strategy that allows investors to potentially minimize risks and maximize investment returns by choosing the type of investments that align with their personal situations.

 When you want to start investing, thinking of which stocks or bonds to buy is the wrong approach.
-That should come last.
+They are important, but should come last.

-An effective investment strategy should begin with understanding and determining how the different asset classes will help you achieve your financial goals.
+An effective investment strategy should begin with understanding your investing goals and determining how the different asset classes will help you achieve them.
 And that is where asset allocation comes in.

 What Are Asset Classes?